CarlosVilleags/Linux-Logs/README.md

 D. Quey the 'LinuxLogs.db' database for all events that contain a string of interest within their description field.

    use this command:  $python LinuxLogs.py ­­stringMatch 'chown'

+Your feedback is important!

+Please send it to:
+Carlos Villegas
+cv127.0.0.1+GitHub[at]gmail[dot]com